dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Asymptotic Evaluation](#asymptotic-evaluation)

 This is more of a tool I use to evaluate new ideas in the concept of trends, regardless of whether it's a past, present and future.
 Basically, I ask myself, what happens if I take that to infinity?
 Or zero?
+What is the likelihood of such a limit and the timescale for it's occurance?

 Examples: what if there was no cost or energy required for communication?
 Or what if the maximum theoretical energy density